Cronulla High School

 Effective language learning encompasses all four skills areas: reading, writing, listening and speaking.
 Interactive classroom activities, group work and games are essential in order to improve all skills.

 Cultural knowledge and understanding comes from film studies, craft activities, excursions to restaurants and a cultural centre.
-In March 2018 Cronulla High School’s sister school visited for the 8th time for an 8 day cultural exchange and CHS students had the opportunity to host a Japanese student in their home.
-Nirasaki High school will visit us again in the near future.
-Those students studying Japanese as an elective will also have an opportunity to spend two weeks in Japan at our sister school in Nirasaki, Yamanashi Prefecture in either Years 9 or 10.
-We are eager to resume incoming and outgoing trips when regulations allow.
+In March 2024, after an extended break due to the Covid pandemic, Cronulla High School’s sister school visited for the ninth time for a cultural exchange and CHS students had the opportunity to host a Japanese student in their home.
+This year, in September, eighteen selected students will have the opportunity to attend Nirasaki High School, experience homestay with a Japanese family and travel throughout Japan.